bitwiseworks/python-os2/Doc/library/io.rst

    .. method:: readinto(b)

-      Read up to len(b) bytes into bytearray *b* and return the number of bytes read.
+      Read bytes into a pre-allocated, writable
+      :term:`bytes-like object` *b*, and return the
+      number of bytes read.
+For example, *b* might be a :class:`bytearray`.
       If the object is in non-blocking mode and no bytes are available, ``None`` is returned.

    .. method:: write(b)

-      Write the given bytes or bytearray object, *b*, to the underlying raw stream and return the number of bytes written.
-This can be less than ``len(b)``, depending on specifics of the underlying raw stream, and especially if it is in non-blocking mode.  ``None`` is returned if the raw stream is set not to block and no single byte could be readily written to it.
+      Write the given :term:`bytes-like object`, *b*, to the underlying raw stream, and return the number of bytes written.
+This can be less than the length of *b* in bytes, depending on specifics of the underlying raw stream, and especially if it is in non-blocking mode.  ``None`` is returned if the raw stream is set not to block and no single byte could be readily written to it.
+The caller may release or mutate *b* after this method returns, so the implementation should only access *b* during the method call.

 .. class:: BufferedIOBase